INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Line-of-sight velocity distribution analysis

-In both arms, we use the function `determine\_goodpixels' provided within the \ppxf\, package to mask from the fit gas emission lines and residuals of sky subtraction.

-The stellar velocity dispersion values obtained from the two arms agree fairly well for all the \INSPIRE\, DR1 objects, especially for the OptExp case, as shown in the upper panel of Figure~\ref{fig:kinematics}.
-For the R50 case a small systematic offset of $\sim10-20$ km/s, with the VIS values larger than the UVB ones, is detected.
-This might be also due to the slightly different apertures used for the two arms (R$_{50}$ UVB are generally slightly larger so a slightly lower $\sigma_{\star}$ is expected).
+The stellar velocity dispersion values obtained from the two arms agree fairly well for all the \INSPIRE\, DR1 objects, as shown in the upper panel of Figure~\ref{fig:kinematics}, for both the OptExt (black) and the R50 (red) extractions.
+For the OptExt case, a small systematic offset of $\sim10$ km/s is detected, with VIS values larger than the UVB ones.

-In the bottom panel of the same figure we plot instead a direct comparison between the OptExt and R50 values.
-Also in this case a good agreement is found (within $1\sigma$ errors in 18/19 objects and within $1.5\sigma$ in the remaining one).
-The final velocity dispersion values that we list in Table~\ref{tab:sigmas} for the two extraction methods, are computed as mean between the measurements obtained from the UVB and those obtained from the VIS spectra.
+In the bottom panel of the same figure, we plot instead a direct comparison between the final velocity dispersion values obtained from the OptExt (x-axis) and R50 (y-axis) extractions.
+These values are computed as the mean of the measurements obtained from the UVB and those obtained from the VIS spectra (weighted by their errors) for each aperture.
+Good agreement is found (within $1\sigma$ errors in 18/19 objects and $1.5\sigma$ in the remaining one) for the OptExt versus R50 values.